 One of Effects' most powerful features is its masking capabilities.
 Every filter in Effects, every adjustment panel in the Local tab, and every layer can have a mask associated with it.
-And, when you're retouching a face in Portrait AI, that face has had a mask automatically generated for it.

 At its simplest level, a mask shows or hides the effect of the filter or adjustment.
 Masks have no color: they are grayscale, and the tones range from pure white to pure black.
 A mask that is completely white displays the entirety of the effect being used, a mask that is completely black hides that effect.
 (A common way to remember it is via the phrase "black conceals, white reveals.")
 Shades of gray are in effect the opacity of the mask.
 Darker shades reduce the effect, lighter shades let more of it through.